aamcrae/lcd/README.md

 The red areas are the areas of the segments that are sampled.
 The green areas are scanned to determine what an 'off' segment would be measured as.

+One of the advantages of this library is that any digit orientation is supported - the digits can be upside down,  or even at an angle (which is useful if you have a large set of digits and you need to capture them in a diagonal direction to allow them to fit).

 ## Image sources

 The library uses the standard Go image package for processing the image to be decoded.